-The amount included should only be the percentage of the Full Time Equivalent (FTE's) providing direct services for the program in order to successfully provide the proposed services.
+The amount included should only be the percentage of the Full Time Equivalent (FTE's) providing direct services for the program.

 Examples of administrative positions not to be included in the salary detail as a direct expense and are considered to be administrative/indirect positions as a general rule are staff in finance, human resources, information technology, administrative support, data entry, executive directors, or positions at a level higher than the oversight position funded to manage the program (i.e. Director, Manager, and Coordinator).